indiana-university/rivet-stickers/README.md

 ### `stickers/*.js`

 Use the sticker modules for production.
+This method is recommended, as only the declared stickers will be included.

 ```js
 // Import individual sticker modules.